 The Commission spent its first two years organizing, analyzing demographics and socioeconomic conditions in rural Massachusetts, conducting a municipal survey and researching what other states have done to address rural economies.
-In 2018, at the request of the Secretary of the Executive Office of Housing and Economic Development, the Commission began planning for the writing of a Massachusetts Rural Policy Plan.
+In 2018, at the request of the Secretary of the Executive Office of Housing and Economic Development, the Commission began planning for the writing of a Rural Policy Plan.
 The purpose of the Plan is to highlight the unique conditions and issues of rural Massachusetts and to identify policy and legislative priorities that help rural communities and regions thrive.
 The Rural Policy Plan for the Commonwealth of Massachusetts (PDF, 30mb) was released in October 2019 (PDF is very large and text will appear corrupted until the document fully loads).
 For related documents, please click here.

 The FRCOG is proud to support the work of the Opioid Task Force, a regional coalition focused on increasing treatment options and reducing opioid abuse.
 FRCOG staff coordinate the work of the Healthcare Solutions Subcommittee, a partnership of local healthcare, treatment, and recovery representatives.
 Click here for information about the Safe Prescriber Pledge, a project of the Committee.
 FRCOG’s Partnership For Youth, through its Communities That Care Coalition, is the prevention partner of the Task Force.
 PFY supports implementation of comprehensive prevention curricula in local schools, as well as data-gathering on youth risk and protective factors.